Higher Education in the Digital Age by William G. Bowen in collaboration with Kelly A. Lack. Princeton, NJ: Princeton University Press, 2013.

 While Bowen recognizes that expenditures on faculty are but one factor driving costs up, Hennessy puts the argument more baldly: “Faculty salaries have gone up faster than wages for most other workers,” he declares, adding that for those in the academy, “financially, life is much more pleasant now than it was thirty years ago.”
 Maybe at the Princetons and Stanfords, but not elsewhere.
 According to the AAUP’s Annual Report on the Economic Status of the Profession, salaries of full-time tenure-track faculty at all institutions, adjusted for inflation, actually declined by nearly 3 percent from 1971 to 2012.
 More important, today less than one-fourth of all teaching faculty are on the tenure track.
 Among the remainder, the majority are either part time and “temporary” or graduate student employees.

-It is notoriously difficult to obtain accurate salary information for such faculty, but based on limited data collected by the Coalition on the Academic Workforce and reported by the AAUP in its 2012–13 faculty salary survey, even at private doctoral research institutions their median salary per course was just $3,800 in fall 2010.
+It is notoriously difficult to obtain accurate salary information for such faculty, but based on limited data collected by the Coalition on the Academic Workforce and reported by the AAUP in its 2012–13 faculty compensation survey, even at private doctoral research institutions their median salary per course was just $3,800 in fall 2010.
 At public community colleges the median was only $2,250.
 From these figures it is difficult to sustain the notion that for such instructors, the majority of the higher education instructional workforce, “life is much more pleasant” than it was for their counterparts thirty years ago.

 Remarkably, both Bowen and Hennessy suggest that another driver of increased cost has been the proliferation of PhD-granting institutions and consequent overproduction of doctoral degrees, which are more expensive to generate than bachelor’s or master’s degrees.
 Yet neither acknowledges how the glut of doctoral candidates and degrees permits research institutions to cut costs by exploiting graduate students as instructors (and, for research in the sciences, as inexpensive postdocs), while “lesser” institutions may dip into a growing oversupply of underemployed PhDs for “temporary” instructors.
 Indeed, their outrage seems motivated less by genuine concern about cost containment or attention to basic fairness than by thinly disguised resentment that some “less selective institutions” have the gall to compete with their own elite universities.